mariellefoster/marf-books/README.md

 - Pia Mellody: Facing Codependency
 - Lois McMaster Bujold: Shards of Honor
 - Kage Baker: The Women of Nell Gwynne's
-- The People's Future of the United States
 - Aliette de Bodard: Of Birthdays, and Fungus, and Kindness
 - Becky Chambers: Unter uns die Nacht
 - Tomi Adeyemi: Children of Blood and Bone